IReaderorg/IReader/README.md

 ## Release Page

-- You Can Download the App From [Here](https://github.com/IReaderorg/IReader/releases)
+- You can download the app [Here](https://github.com/IReaderorg/IReader/releases)

 ## Contributing in Translation

-- You Can contributing in the App translation in [Here](https://hosted.weblate.org/projects/ireader/ireader/)
+- You can contribute by helping translate [Here](https://hosted.weblate.org/projects/ireader/ireader/)

 ## Creating a new Source

-- You can take a look at [here](https://github.com/IReaderorg/IReader-extensions/tree/master/sources/en), to understand how to create a source for this applicaiton
+- You can take a look [here](https://github.com/IReaderorg/IReader-extensions/tree/master/sources/en), to understand how to create a source for this application

 ## Sponsorship
 If you like my app, feel free to support me over [here](https://reymit.ir/kazemcodes).